getyourguide/DDataFlow/README.md

 # DDataFlow

 DDataFlow is an end2end tests and local development solution for machine learning and data pipelines using pyspark.
+It samples the data as an approach to get slow pipelines run fast in the CI.

 ## Features